If I asked readers who can remember the gOS Linux distribution to raise their hands …chances are no-one would!

 The Everex CloudBook

-gOS, and Everex, are perhaps best known for the Everex CloudBook.
+If gOS, and Everex to a lesser extend are remembered for anything it’s the Everex CloudBook.

-The Cloudbook wasn’t the prettiest device ever made, it wasn’t the fastest, and it never lived up to its hype as the ‘ASUS EeePC killer’.
+The Cloudbook wasn’t the prettiest netbook ever made, and it certainly wasn’t the fastest, but it came riding a wave of hype, dubbed the ‘ASUS EeePC killer’.

-Reactions to the ‘gOS’ operating system it shipped with were positive.
-Future updates to the OS continued to refined its feature set and iron out kinks leading to later versions of the OS, such as the MySpace-integrated version that shipped on the MyMiniPC being called ‘simply amazing’ by Slashgear.
+Future updates to the OS would refine its feature set and iron out kinks.
+This lead to later versions of the OS, like the MySpace-integrated edition that shipped on the MyMiniPC, being described as ‘simply amazing’ by tech sites like Slashgear!

 gOS – Good Operating System

-gOS was based on Ubuntu 7.10, and later 8.04.
+gOS was based on Ubuntu 7.10, and later 8.04 LTS.
 It originally used the E17 (Enlightenment) desktop environment, but switched to a Compiz-powered GNOME interface for better ‘integration’ with Ubuntu.

-gOS made strong use of ‘web apps’, with ‘Mozilla Prisms’ installed for: –
+Long before Chrome OS was a thing, gOS made strong use of ‘web apps’, with ‘Mozilla Prism’ apps for:

 - Google Maps